oraclebase/vagrant/rac/ol7_122/README.md

 The "config" directory contains a "install.env" and a "vagrant.yml" file.
 The combination of these two files contain all the config used for this build.
 You can alter the configuration of the build here, but remember to make sure the combination of the two stay consistent.

-At minimum you will have to amend the following paths in the "vagrant.yml" file, providing suitable paths for the shared disks.
+You may want to amend the following paths in the "vagrant.yml" file, providing suitable paths for the shared disks.

 ```
   asm_disk_1: /u05/VirtualBox/shared/ol7_122_rac/asm_disk_1.vdi